 Throughout the project, I designed and launched new features to enhance patient care and clinical workflows.

-2. Clear data visualization helps users understand their vitals and trends, driving positive behavioral changes.
+2. Clear data visualization and educational guidance help users understand their vitals and trends, driving positive behavioral changes